Why you Should Create Custom PTO Shirts For Your Team

 Being a new volunteer within a parent organization can feel overwhelming.
 When bringing new volunteers on board, consider using The Volunteer Buddy System.
 Work to match up seasoned volunteers with your new ones.
 Not only will your new volunteers appreciate the support and guidance, but hopefully they will gain new friendships throughout the year.
 The Volunteer Buddy System also empowers your existing volunteers to share their ideas and vision, giving them satisfaction in knowing that the work they’ve done will continue on.

 Have you ever wondered why people volunteer?
 In my experience, it certainly isn’t because they love cleaning out the popcorn machine.
 People often volunteer because they want to make a difference through their ideas and actions.
 Just as schools are starting to embrace the concept of “amplifying student voice,” don’t forget that your volunteers’ voices need to be heard as well.
 Ask questions, look for new ideas, and most importantly—be open to trying them.
 Provide multiple ways for volunteers to offer ideas and feedback, such as sending an email to a certain person, posting on a website, or dropping a note in a suggestion box.
-Remind your team about them so people feel welcome to give their input.
+Remind your team about these feedback opportunities so people feel welcome to give their input.
 By connecting their ideas with your organization’s mission, your volunteers will be much more consistent and engaged.

 As a PTA/PTO board leader, don’t forget to celebrate your group’s accomplishments throughout the year.
 Your team puts in hundreds of hours making countless opportunities and activities possible for students and staff.
 All that hard work deserves to be celebrated!
 Consider a “Gratitude Week” for your volunteers or plan ahead for multiple celebrations throughout the year.
 Here are a few fun ideas: a pizza tailgate party, a fire pit party with s’mores, “go-fish” for a small gift, a picnic on the school’s playground, or notes from students and staff.
 Often times, local businesses are more than willing to help treat your amazing volunteers as well.
 Finally, don’t underestimate the power of a personal thank you.
 Your schedule will get crazy throughout the year, but taking a moment to share a handshake, hug, or laugh with your volunteers will go a long way towards making them feel appreciated.